Geospatial Data in R

 Exercise

-Visualise the numstations using leaflet or mapview.
-Experiment with different color schemes, color cuts and even different types of visualisations.
-For example, is a map the most useful representation?
+Visualise the numstations using leaflet or mapview or tmap.
+Experiment with different colour schemes, color cuts and even different types of visualisations.
+What happens if you use blocks instead of block groups?
+Consider if a map is the most useful representation?

 While it is fine to visualise in space how stations are concentrated using choropleths, the main advantage is to allow for exploration of relationships with other data such as home values and total population.
 Some analyses are presented below that should be self-explanatory.